Go to Reviews.org US Edition

 Apparently never having played the original Resident Evil 4 is some kind of gamer sin.
 So I was relieved to hear that Capcom was giving RE4 the remake treatment.
 While not perfect, there’s a lot to like about the basics.
 The graphics are incredible, particularly on a high-end PC.
 The larger-than-life story is an acquired taste, but absolutely at its best when it's more camp than serious.
 Plus, there’s so much to do outside of the main path that it’s a checkbox-loving completionist dream.
 And that’s without taking the prospect of a New Game Plus run into account.
 If you prefer your survival-horror games closer to Aliens than Alien, the shoot-happy Resident Evil 4 is absolutely worth checking out.

-Early Access games to watch in 2023
+Early access and preview games to watch in 2023

 Sons of the Forest